 Here Comes the Bride … and the Robot

-Caroline Kelly's wedding had a slightly unorthodox flower girl precede her down the aisle.
+Caroline Kelley's wedding had a slightly unorthodox flower girl precede her down the aisle.

-For Caroline Kelly and Andrew Willig’s wedding, Andrew had only one request: a robot.
+For Caroline Kelley and Andrew Willig’s wedding, Andrew had only one request: a robot.

 “My husband builds robots for a living; that is what his company does,” says Caroline.
 “So we borrowed one of the robots from his work.”